Maksym Del

 Elizaveta Korotkova, Agnes Luhtaru, Maksym Del, Krista Liin, Daiga Deksne, Mark Fishel

-We present an approach that does both grammatical error correction and style transfer with a single multilingual translation model out-of-the-box.
+We perform grammatical error correction and style transfer with a single multilingual translation model, without task-specific training.

 Phrase-based Unsupervised Machine Translation with Compositional Phrase Embeddings